leereilly/games/README.md

 * [ammo.js](https://github.com/kripken/ammo.js) - direct port of the Bullet physics engine to JavaScript using Emscripten.
 * [Chipmunk Physics](https://github.com/slembcke/Chipmunk-Physics) - a simple, lightweight, fast and portable 2D rigid body physics library written in C.
 * [cocos2d for iphone](https://github.com/cocos2d/cocos2d-iphone) - a framework for building 2D games, demos, and other graphical/interactive applications for iPod Touch, iPhone, iPad and Mac.
 It is based on the cocos2d design but instead of using python it, uses objective-c.
+* [cocos2d-x](https://github.com/cocos2d/cocos2d-x) - a multi-platform framework for building 2d games, interactive books, demos and other graphical applications.
+It is based on cocos2d-iphone, but instead of using Objective-C, it uses C++.
+It works on iOS, Android, Windows Phone, OS X, Windows and Linux.
 * [Dash](https://github.com/Circular-Studios/Dash) - A free and open 3D game engine written in D.
 * [EaselJS](https://github.com/gskinner/EaselJS) - a library to make working with the Canvas element easier.
 * [EntityJS](https://github.com/bendangelo/entityjs) - an HTML5 javascript game engine utlizing the entity-component design.